 This year’s gala dinner, taking place on Monday 17 September, will be held at the National Museum of Scotland, where guests will enjoy pre-dinner drinks followed by a three-course meal in the light filled Grand Gallery.
 The evening’s entertainment will include traditional Scottish music and a ceilidh, followed by a disco.

 Sign-up and get your ticket for the Anne Anderson fundraising walk, tour guides will show around Edinburgh city centre.
 Even if you can't attend you can still donate to the fund using the Virgin Money Giving link.

 Sign up for a ceilidh dance class and you can show off what you've learnt at the Gala Dinner.

 You can now book on to a variety of tours an experiences when you register for the Colloquium.
 From whisky or gin tasting, to guided tours of Edinburgh or St. Andrews, there’s something for everyone.
 Find out more here.

 You can also sign up to the Anne Anderson walk here.
-Only 80 places are available, so please book early to avoid disappointment.
+Only a few places left, so please book early to avoid disappointment.